nixworks/public/news/2006/02/14/README.md

 ##### Andrew Chan
 ### [ Australians Andrew Chan, 21, and Myuran Sukumaran, 24, are sentenced to death by firing squad by an Indonesian court for their role in the Bali Nine heroin smuggling attempt.
 Fellow accused Martin Stephens, 29, and Michael Czugaj, 20, both receive life prison sentences. ](/news/2006/02/14/australians-andrew-chan-21-and-myuran-sukumaran-24-are-sentenced-to-death-by-firing-squad-by-an-indonesian-court-for-their-role-in-the.md)
-_Context: Indonesia, death by firing squad, Andrew Chan, Michael Czugaj, Martin Stephens, smuggling, Bali Nine, heroin, Myuran Sukumaran_
+_Context: Indonesia, heroin, Myuran Sukumaran, death by firing squad, Martin Stephens, Michael Czugaj, Bali Nine, Andrew Chan, smuggling_

 ##### Israel
 ### [ In Israel, the Tel Aviv Magistrates Court sentences Omri Sharon to a nine-month prison term, a nine-month suspended sentence, and a NIS 300,000 (USD 65,000) fine after he is convicted of violating political fundraising law and providing false testimony. ](/news/2006/02/14/in-israel-the-tel-aviv-magistrates-court-sentences-omri-sharon-to-a-nine-month-prison-term-a-nine-month-suspended-sentence-and-a-nis-300.md)